4 Case study: ER injuries

 We’re going to explore data from the National Electronic Injury Surveillance System (NEISS), collected by the Consumer Product Safety Commission.
 This is a long-term study that records all accidents seen in a representative sample of hospitals in the United States.
 It’s an interesting dataset to explore because every one is already familiar with the domain, and each observation is accompanied by a short narrative that explains how the accident occurred.
 You can find out more about this dataset at https://github.com/hadley/neiss.

 In this chapter, I’m going to focus on just the data from 2017.
 This keeps the data small enough (~10 MB) that it’s easy to store in git (along with the rest of the book), which means we don’t need to think about sophisticated strategies for importing the data quickly (we’ll come back to those later in the book).
-You can see the code I used to create the extract for this chapter at https://github.com/hadley/mastering-shiny/blob/master/neiss/data.R.
+You can see the code I used to create the extract for this chapter at https://github.com/hadley/mastering-shiny/blob/main/neiss/data.R.

 If you want to get the data on to your own computer, run this code: